0xronin/0xRonin/README.md

 ## 💻 My Projects

+## ✨Web3 Weekends
+A challenge that I have given myself to build a small WEB3 application every weekend and share the code here.

+### 📦 NFT Fetcher
+NFT fetching web dapp using the NextJs Alchemy API & TailwindCSS.
+[Try](https://nft-gallery-tan.vercel.app/)

+### 📦 Crypthik Blog
+Built using NextJs, Tailwind, Sanity and deployed on Vercel, Crypthik is my personal blog where I share crypto articles and resources that are interesting and important to know.
+Visit www.crypthik.com

 ### 📦 Navalmanack
 The Almanack of Naval Ravikant by Naval Ravikant and Eric Jorgenson Book that can be read directly on your web browser.
 [Try](https://0xronin.github.io/Navalmanack/)